fabiansum/fabiansum/README.md

 Data Scientist / Data Engineer - MSc in Petroleum Engineering
 --------------------------------------------

-I hold a master's degree in Petroleum Engineering and have a strong interest in Geoscience, Data Science & Engineering, Machine Learning, and Software Development.
-Currently, I'm based in Perth, Australia, and I'm passionate about leveraging data to solve complex problems.
+Hello!
+I'm a data professional with a background in petroleum engineering, currently based in Perth, Australia.
+I have a strong foundation in Geoscience, Data Science & Engineering, and Machine Learning, and I’m passionate about solving complex problems with data-driven insights.

+🎓 Education: MSc in Petroleum Engineering
+🔍 Interests: Geoscience, Machine Learning, Data Engineering, Software Development 🌍 Location: Perth, Australia